MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-AuthenticationPolicy.md

 ### -AllowLegacyExchangeTokens
 This parameter is available only in the cloud-based service.

-The AllowLegacyExchangeTokens switch returns your organization to its previous state before changes were made to allow or block legacy Exchange tokens for Outlook add-ins.
+The AllowLegacyExchangeTokens switch enables legacy Exchange tokens to be issued to Outlook add-ins for your organization.
 You don't need to specify a value with this switch.

 Legacy Exchange tokens include Exchange user identity and callback tokens.